miroshnikov/filefive/README.md

 # FileFive: SFTP/FTP client and dual-panel file manager for macOS and Linux
-FileFive is a free open-source SFTP/FTP client and file manager with intuitive and modern dual-panel interface, available on Mac, and Linux.
+FileFive is a free open-source SFTP/FTP/Amazon S3 client and file manager with intuitive and modern dual-panel interface, available on Mac, and Linux.

 It is installed as a Node.js package and uses the web browser as GUI.

-FileFive has a unique set of features and may be an alternative to FileZilla, Cyberduck, Transmit, and ForkLift.
+FileFive has a unique set of features and may be a free alternative to FileZilla Pro, Transmit, ForkLift and Cyberduck.

 <p align="center">
     <img src="https://github.com/miroshnikov/filefive/blob/main/docs/screenshots/screenshot-1.png" alt="FileFive" />